-Middle River Aircraft Systems’ thrust reverser on GE Aviation’s GEnx-2B engine for the Boeing 747-8 jetliner incorporates MRAS’ core competencies in advanced composite materials design and analysis, as well as close tolerance, complex nacelle assembly.
+Middle River Aerostructure Systems’ thrust reverser on GE Aviation’s GEnx-2B engine for the Boeing 747-8 jetliner incorporates MRAS’ core competencies in advanced composite materials design and analysis, as well as close tolerance, complex nacelle assembly.
 This results in a highly-reliable, lightweight and acoustically-efficient nacelle system.

 Design features include a one-piece single cure, graphite-epoxy inner fixed structure – the first of its kind for MRAS – improving upon three-piece metallic and precured BMI structures from previous-generation thrust reverser designs.
-The resulting concept significantly reduces weight, the amount of attachment hardware needed and allows for greater ease of field reparability for a lower overall cost of ownership.
+The resulting concept significantly reduces weight, the amount of attachment hardware needed and allows for greater ease of field repairability for a lower overall cost of ownership.

 The GEnx-2B engine has a thrust rating of